A court in Malaysia has taken an unusual approach to Twitter and defamation – by requiring someone to tweet an apology 100 times over three days.

 Indeed, the imbalance between report and correction is one motivation people have for attempting to block publication of allegations in the first place and a contribution therefore to the injunction system that is now under such scrutiny in the UK.

-Twitter is often painted as part of the problem with the current injunctions system, but as the Malaysian case has shown it can also be part of the solution – when a little legal imagination is applied.
+Twitter is often painted as part of the problem with the current injunctions system in the UK, but as the Malaysian case has shown it can also be part of the solution – when a little legal imagination is applied.